LSEG-API-Samples/Article.EikonAPI.Python.USPresidents/README.md

 ## Running the application

 The application is executed within the `Jupyter notebooks` web-based environment.
+Prior to running the application, ensure you have launched your Eikon API Proxy - a component packaged with the Eikon Web and Scripting API bundle.

   To run the application, let's load up Notebook: